 There are more animation software options than ever; whether you want free options just to test or want to develop your portfolio more with premium software, there is a wide variety available to you.
-As long as you can work on your art to your liking and reliably receive your digital video files, then there isn’t necessarily a wrong choice in animation software.
+As long as you can work on art to your liking and reliably receive your digital video files, then there isn’t necessarily a wrong choice in software.

 To help provide some insight and guide you to an ideal starting point, let’s cover some of these free and premium options in more detail.

 - Pencil 2D – Pencil 2D is free and open-source animation software.
 Its biggest advantage is probably its open-source nature, so it is beginner-friendly and can be scaled up as you become more skilled in the process.